Welcome to Too Much

 Notable

-This American Library Association “outstanding title” of the year (Choice, Jan 2006) explores the price we pay for massive inequality.
+This American Library Association “outstanding title” of the year explores the price we pay for massive inequality.
 Now available for reading online.

 Classic

 Acquisitive SocietyBack in the 1930s, a University of Chicago project set out to list western civilization’s greatest books.
-Only one book by an author then living, this one, made the cut.
+Only one book by a living author, this one, made the cut.